sophia-parbatani/AccidentalOD_Deaths/README.md

 -Ex.)
 16 yr old male/female – this cluster commonly attends high school

--Targeted resources/intervention for the specific drug affecting given population the most
+-Targeted resources/intervention for the specific drug affecting given population the most.

 2) __What proportion of total accidental ODs show traces of fentanyl in the tox screen?
 Does this vary by county?__